williammoran/expiringlink/README.md

 (Note: I'm going to use "DB" here to refer to any persistent storage.
-I understand fully that some people will assume that this means a relational database, but it could be anything that can do persisten storage)
+I understand fully that some people will assume that this means a relational database, but it could be anything that can do persistent storage)

 ### 1. Store a URL and expiry with each account and provide those when required.